em-foundation/emscript-docs/docs/home/index.md

 <figure markdown id="fig1">
 ![Image info](/assets/fig-home-1.png)
-<figcaption>EM&bull;Script Workspace
+<figcaption>VS Code Workspace
 </figure>

-For a more realistic and compelling example, consider this "low-level" **EM&bull;Script** module which implements a bit-banged UART transmitter using a GPIO pin:
+For a more realistic and compelling example, consider this "low-level" **EM&bull;Script** module which implements a bit-banged UART transmitter using a GPIO pin and a hardware counter:

 ```ems linenums="1" title="em.utils/SoftUart"
 import em from '@$$emscript'